Go back to the drawing board, Mr. Manasseh Azure Awuni

 Its author: Manasseh Azure Awuni.

 To some, the letter was brave truth-telling.
 To others, it was exaggerated alarmism dressed in constitutional language.
-But to one man watching quietly from the corners of political debate, it represented something more dangerous: the gradual distortion of democracy through selective outrage.
+But to one entity watching quietly from the corners of political debate, it represented something more dangerous: the gradual distortion of democracy through selective outrage.

 And so he wrote back.